-In consideration of a strong recognition of the necessity to review the fails practices and other processes in settlement of bond transactions since the outbreak of the global financial crisis last September, JSDA established the "Working Group concerning Review of Fails Practices for Bond Trading" this May.
+In consideration of a strong recognition of the necessity to review the fails practices and other processes in settlement of bond transactions since the outbreak of the global financial crisis in September 2008, JSDA established the "Working Group concerning Review of Fails Practices for Bond Trading" in May 2009.

 Going forward, while endeavoring to gain wider acknowledgement of fails practices, Japan needs to avoid frequent fails occurrence under low interest rate conditions like in the United States to ensure smooth settlement and control the balance of unsettled transactions.
 This goal requires establishing a preventive system to curb the frequency of fails.
 Based on this viewpoint, since May 2009, the WG has been discussing a review of current fails practices, particularly concerning the introduction of a fails charge.
 Attached is the Interim Report summarizing the discussions of the 1st (June 10) to 8th (October 7) meetings.